netmackan/ATimeTracker/README.md

 - Russian translation by Denis Gladkiy
 - French translation by Wilfried Kopp
 - Spanish and Italian translation by Carlos Manzo

+### About this fork
+It is intended to work as the adroid front-end for timewarrior.org, first, by providing script(s) to convert exported csv to timewarrior data, eventually, by converting the back-end to timewarrior-native data.